Consistency between national accounts and balance of payments statistics

-- International recommendations have so far focused on the consistent treatment of data in BOP and National Accounts, but abstracted from the dilemma that through their recommendations the consistency to other macroeconomic statistics (e.g. Input-Output tables) is challenged in specific cases.
-This exposes the compiler to the dilemma of choosing between conflicting priorities (e.g. Portugal).
+- International recommendations have so far focused on the consistent treatment of data in BOP and NA, but abstracted from the dilemma that through their recommendations the consistency to other macroeconomic statistics (e.g. Input-Output tables) is challenged in specific cases.
+This exposes the compiler to the dilemma of choosing between conflicting priorities.

 - Revision and vintage effects persist as “statistical noise” due to different publication calendars and revision practices, which hamper full consistency.
-Consequently, zero absolute discrepancies appear achievable only from fully integrated production systems (e.g. the United Kingdom) or systems with a high degree of coordination (e.g. Cyprus, the Netherlands, Austria).
-It has also been emphasised recently by some Member States that coordination of production processes for the most recent quarterly data is not so common, because most of the coordination for the statistical products occur during the annual cycles.
+Consequently, zero absolute discrepancies appear achievable only from fully integrated production systems or systems with a high degree of coordination.
+It has also been emphasised by some Member States that coordination of production processes for the most recent quarterly data is not so common, because most of the coordination for the statistical products occur during the annual revision cycles.

-Eurostat maintains its ambitions to reduce overall discrepancies in the EU-28 Member States' national accounts and BOP statistics and has supported investigations to the fundamental reasons for inconsistencies.
-It encourages compilers to regard better comparability of their statistical products with high priority, and abolish directional inconsistencies in their statistics (i.e. contradictory signs in the account balances and net values).
-This applies in particular to the oncoming benchmark revisions of the national accounts and BOP statistics in 2019, envisaged by most EU Member States.
-As a result, full reconciliation should become possible in the country statistics of all EU Member States.
+Eurostat maintains its ambitions to reduce overall discrepancies in the EU Member States' NA and BOP statistics and has supported investigations to the fundamental reasons for inconsistencies.
+National compilers are encouraged to increase comparability of their statistical products with high priority, in abolishing directional inconsistencies in their statistics (i.e. contradictory signs in the account balances and net values).
+The overall aim is a full reconciliation of BOP and NA in all EU Member States.
 At the same time Eurostat is aware that statistical comparability is not alone guaranteed by fully consistent national data, but also by symmetric data with its major international partners.
-At this moment European statistics still shows high asymmetries both among the EU-28 Member States and with some prominent external trading partners.
+Currently, European statistics still show high asymmetries both among the EU Member States and with some prominent external trading partners.
 This poses an additional challenge to the comparability and the reputation of European statistics.
-The European Statistical System and the European System of Central Banks as a supranational network effectively addresses these issues and as a coordination body thus can contribute to better quality of data of European statistics, both for the EU/EA aggregates and national data.
+The European Statistical System and the European System of Central Banks as a supranational network effectively address these issues and as a coordination body thus can contribute to better quality of data of European statistics, both for the EU/EA aggregates and national data.

 - Trade asymmetries and Consistency between National Accounts and Balance of Payments, in: Selected papers from the 2016 Conference of European Statistics Stakeholders, Luxembourg 2017